Donald Trump Reportedly ‘Closing In’ On The Identity Of Anonymous Op-ed Writer

 “Jeff Sessions should be investigating who the author of that piece was because I really believe it’s national security.”

 While the investigative media is nowhere close to finding out the real identity of the writer, White House aides have reportedly cut down the list of potential writers to only a handful of people.
-The publication of the piece launched a frantic guessing game within the Trump administration, with aides scampering to contain the consequences of an op-ed which basically undermines the presidency in a manner unseen in modern American political history.
+The publication of the piece launched a frantic guessing game within the Trump administration, with aides scampering to contain the fallout from an op-ed which basically undermines the presidency in a manner unseen in modern American political history.

-There have been a series of denials from Trump’s closest aides over the weekend, with vice president Mike Pence and counselor Kellyanne Conway being among those who have categorically denied writing the New York Times op-ed.
+There have been a series of denials from Trump’s closest aides over the weekend, with vice president Mike Pence and counselor Kellyanne Conway being among those who have categorically denied writing the NYT op-ed.